PatrickAllenCooper/FM-LLM-Solver/Guidance_Documents/design_doc.md

 **Terminology Update**: System now uses "accepted" instead of "verified" throughout to reflect the cautious nature of numerical acceptance checks.
 Candidates are "accepted" when they pass our rigorous but not absolute numerical and formal validation processes.

 **Planned Enhancements**:
+- **Conversational Mode**: Multi-turn mathematical dialogue for iterative certificate refinement with conversation summarization and context management
 - Stage B formal verification (SOS/SMT integration)
 - PostgreSQL migration from Firestore
 - Full experiment management and statistical analysis features